bendrucker/obstruction/readme.md

 // => {foo: 'BAR'}
 ```

-The function also receives the original object as the second argument.
+The function also receives the original object and the source key as additional arguments.

 #### an object